eejasm/SII-NowNet/README.md

 ## 2. SII-NowNet architecture

 This is a jupyter notebook containing the basic form of the CNN underlying SII-NowNet.
 Currentlt it takes a 63x63x3 matrix as input, but this can be modified and re-trained on data wth different dimensions (to account for different domains)

+## 3. SII-NowNet_2

+This directory contains the updated version of SII-NowNet, with a basic guide on how to use it.
+This guide is focussed on South Africa.

+Before running this guide you must add a directory labelled the SII-NowNet_2/models.
+This directory should be contain the models for SII-NowNet_2/models/intensifiction and SII-NowNet_2/models/initiation.

+Brightness Temperature data also needs to be added to the SII-NowNet_2/test_data directory.
+A description of this data is within the guide.
+The shape each BT numpy field must be (416, 416).